 3. Claims that are unprecedented such as, “I own a 400-foot-long nuclear-powered submarine.”
 Such submarines do exist and no new science would be needed for this to be a true statement.
 Nevertheless, the facts that (1) there is no record of a person owning such a thing, (2) they are very difficult to steal, and (3) they are enormously expensive to build makes this claim very implausible.

 4. Claims that are inconceivable today (but perhaps reasonable tomorrow) such as, “I own a time machine.”
 These machines do not exist today.
 New science and technology would be needed to build one, if it could be built at all.
-On the optimistic side, humanity continues to uncover new science and invent new technology, so a claim in this category might become possible in the future.
+On the optimistic side, humanity continues to uncover new science and invent new technology, so a claim in this category might become possible in the future.5.
+Claims without precedent such as, “A supernatural being created everything and interacts with humans on earth today.”
+This claim is popular, but it is built on nothing.
+There is no objective evidence of any supernatural being, let alone one that created the universe.

 Big submarines do exist, so someone might own one someday.
 Technology does exist, so time machines might be built in the future, and then someone might own one.
 But science recognizes no supernatural claims, and there’s no reason to imagine that they will become more plausible in the future.
 No future developments in science or technology will help God make himself more available.